ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 $$ \frac{dt_{a}}{dx} + \frac{dt_{w}}{dx} = 0$$
 Recalling that $\frac{d \sqrt{x^{2}}}{dx} = \frac{2x}{2\sqrt{x^{2}}} = \frac{x}{\sqrt{x^{2}}}$ we obtain
 $$ \frac{dt_{a}}{dx} = \frac{(x-a)}{c_{a} \sqrt{(x-a)^{2} + b^{2}}} = \frac{(A-x)}{c_{w}\sqrt{(A-x)^{2} + B^{2}}}  = - \frac{dt_{w}}{dx}$$
-The two fractions in the middle of the previous equation can be rewri
+The two fractions in the middle of the previous equation can be rewritten in

 ### 2